Tag Archives: doctor

 Say Goodbye To Q-Tips:

 We know how tempting it can be to use Q-Tips for the purpose of cleaning your ears.
 But the warnings on the box have good reason.
 You should never insert a Q-tip into your ear, as you may press too far and damage your eardrum.
 A certain amount of earwax is healthy, anyways.
 A normal amount of earwax helps to keep bacteria and small bugs out of the ear canal.
 Excess amounts should generally dispose of itself, naturally leaving your ear canal, spurred on by the chewing motion of your jaw as you consume food.
-If you find that you do have excess wax, visit your doctor, who will be able to syringe the excess out professionally.
+If you find that you do have excess wax, simply enter a search for “ear cleaning aberdeen” (or your local area).
+The practitioner you choose will be able to syringe the excess out professionally.
+You will be amazed at the difference it makes once this buildup has been removed.

 ears.jpg